jnels4/election-analysis/README.md

 ## Moving Forward

 The scripts used to determine the winning candidate can be used and adopted easily for any election.
-We can adapt this script to a larger set of data by writing
+We can adapt this script to a larger set of data by instead writing the new analysis to a CSV (if the data spans hundreds or thousands of counties).
+We can additionally reformat any piece of this code quite easily to meet the needs of any client.

+For an election comission, we can very easily analyze the total percentage of citizens that voted per county.
+The commission could then focus on increasing voter turn out in any county/town/village/etc. that had a low percentage of voter turn out.
+Our results could help inform a statewide voter turn out campaign to increase particpation in the election process.

+Addtionally, we can very easily add analysis on a per-county basis.
+This would be particularly useful information for a candidate.
+If a candidate wanted to focus in directly ony any county (or combination of counties), we could easily do that programatically, and produce any type of analysis they needed.
+Doing this type of analysis would allow a candidate to narrow in and focus on a county or group of counties that they wanted to direct their campaign efforts to.